Sacred Heart Church

 History

 Sacred Heart was established by Rev. Baerwalter on Seneca Street in the Hydraulics neighborhood of Buffalo in 1873.
 2 With a pressing need for more space, the diocese appointed Rev. John Chrysostom Wagner to establish a parish in the area in March 1875.
-Two barns were acquired at 698-708 Seneca Street from Louis Kirkover and work began on converting them into a chapel and school.
+Two barns were acquired at 698-708 Seneca Street from Louis Kirkover, and work began to convert them into a chapel and school.

 A cornerstone for a permanent brick church building was laid on June 25, and the new sanctuary was dedicated on June 25, 1876.
 2 The new building featured a 150-foot tower.